HangfireIO/Hangfire.Documentation/configuration/using-sql-server-with-msmq.rst

     var oldOptions = new BackgroundJobServerOptions
     {
-        Queues = new [] { "critical", "default" }, // Include this line only if you have multiple queues ServerName = "OldQueueServer" // Pass this to differentiate this server from the next one };
+        Queues = new [] { "critical", "default" }, // Include this line only if you have multiple queues };

     app.UseHangfireServer(oldOptions, oldStorage);